-Students enrolled into the 1 Year MA program in Medieval Studies and the 2Year MA in Comparative History: Late Antique, Medieval and Renaissance Studies can specialize in cultural heritage studies under the label of “Research Focus” of
+Students enrolled into the 1 Year MA program in Medieval Studies and the 2 Year MA in Comparative History: Late Antique, Medieval and Renaissance Studies can specialize in cultural heritage studies under the label of “Research Focus” of

-Students must register for the research focus with the director of the research focus by the end of the fall semester’s registration period and also indicate to the MA coordinator that they will be undertaking it.
+Students must register for their research focus with the director of the research focus by the end of the fall semester’s registration period and also indicate to the MA coordinator that they will be undertaking it.

 Students must earn 10 elective credits in courses approved by the focus director as part of their over-all selection of electives.
 In addition, they must enroll in one 2-credit methodology class in the specialization each term (for a total of 4 credits), and the MA thesis must include substantial reference to the area of the specialization.
-If a course is approved for the focus it is noted on the list prepared by the focus director.
-During the Pre-Session, the director of the focus group makes a presentation at a special meeting dedicated to the focus.
+If a course is approved for the specialization, it is noted on the list prepared by the focus director.
+During the Pre-Session, the director of the focus group makes a presentation at a special meeting dedicated to the specialization.